 In a pandemic, steps should be taken to minimize physical contact between employees.
-The General Manager and supervisors will work together to identify essential personnel that must be physically present at DGSD facilities in order to conduct work during each Phase.
-Alternate work plans will be put in place by Phase such as: working from home, being on call, working reduced hours, staggered shifts, and standby duty.
+The General Manager and supervisors will work together to identify essential personnel that must be physically present at DGSD facilities in order to conduct work during each tier or phase.
+Alternate work plans will be put in place by tier or phase such as: working from home, being on call, working reduced hours, staggered shifts, and standby duty.